LeoNaab/ECE253/README.md

+# Obstruction Destruction by Byron Chan, Leo Naab, Allen Keng

+## Reflection Obstruction Algorithms:

+## Opaque Obstruction Algorithms:

-# Glare Distortion Removal/Reduction Algorithms
+## Glare Distortion Removal/Reduction Algorithms
 Here are 3 techniques we explored and tested on glare distorted images.
 * To try your own images, add your images to the [`glare_distortion/glare_images`](./glare_distortion/glare_images/) directory.
 * Ensure that they are in named in the format of `glare{number}{label}.jpg`